Five Questions For Expats

 Say something in Georgian.

 “Raaaaaaa.”
-This is how to describe my life in one Georgian word.
+This is how one can describe my life in one Georgian word.